dannsam/xenko-docs/manual/particles/particle-editor.md

-# Editing Particle Effects
+# Edit particle effects

 ![media/particles-reference-editor-0.png](media/particles-reference-editor-0.png)

 This document assumes you are already familiar with the [Terminology](terminology.md) regarding particles.

-## Creating Particle Systems
+## Create a particle system

 Particles can be created directly in the game studio by using the scene and the property grid windows.